 grains, fruits, and vegetables, which also are good sources of fiber.

-that can help ease the constipation commonly associated with pregnancy.
-Whole grains
+can help ease the constipation commonly associated with pregnancy.
+Whole grains (like

-(like whole-wheat bread, whole-grain cereals, and brown rice) and fruits, vegetables,
+whole-wheat bread, whole-grain cereals, and brown rice) and fruits, vegetables, and

-helps the healthy development of a baby's brain and spinal cord.
-It's also needed
+the healthy development of a baby's brain and spinal cord.
+It's also needed to make

 of folic acid daily prior to conception and during early pregnancy can reduce the